arangodb/docs/3.10/data-modeling-collections-database-methods.md

     ~ db._drop("users");
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock collectionDatabaseCreateSpecialKey
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

 <!-- arangod/V8Server/v8-vocindex.cpp -->

-creates a new edge collection `db._createEdgeCollection(collection-name)`
+Create a new edge collection:

+`db._createEdgeCollection(collection-name)`

-Creates a new edge collection named *collection-name*.
+Creates a new edge collection named `collection-name`.
 If the collection name already exists an error is thrown.
-The default value for *waitForSync* is *false*.
+The default value for `waitForSync` is `false`.

 `db._createEdgeCollection(collection-name, properties)`

-*properties* must be an object with the following attributes:
+`properties` must be an object with the following attributes:

-- *waitForSync* (optional, default *false*): If *true* creating a document will only return after the data was synced to disk.
+- `waitForSync` (optional, default: `false`): If `true`, creating a document only returns after the data is synced to disk.

 <!-- arangod/V8Server/v8-vocindex.cpp -->

-creates a new document collection `db._createDocumentCollection(collection-name)`
+Create a new document collection:

+`db._createDocumentCollection(collection-name)`

-Creates a new document collection named *collection-name*.
+Creates a new document collection named `collection-name`.
 If the document name already exists and error is thrown.

 All Collections
 ---------------

 <!-- arangod/V8Server/v8-vocbase.cpp -->

-returns all collections
+Return all collections:

 `db._collections()`

 Returns all collections of the given database.

 **Examples**

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline collectionsDatabaseName
     @EXAMPLE_ARANGOSH_OUTPUT{collectionsDatabaseName}
     ~ db._create("example");